COVID-19 vaccine mandates and proof of vaccination

 People making human rights complaints on the ground of mental disability or physical disability will need to provide medical information to confirm they have a disability that prevents them from being vaccinated for COVID-19.
 Additional information about providing medical information is available:

 make a complaint

 on the ground of religious beliefs will need to demonstrate how their belief that they cannot be vaccinated is sincerely held and connected to their faith.

 The Commission cannot accept complaints of rights violations under the Charter or any other legislation, on the basis of personal opinion or political beliefs, or any other basis not covered under the

 Alberta Human Rights Act at the time of any incident of discrimination.

 The party that the complaint is against (the Respondent) will have an opportunity to provide a

 response to an accepted complaint.
 They may provide information about what accommodations were offered and available.
 In some cases, they may also be able to provide information explaining why they could not accommodate employees, service recipients, or tenants who were unable to be vaccinated, including why it was an undue hardship to do so.
 It is important to note that hardships, such as concerns about safety, must be real and tangible, not just perceived.

 Contacting the Commission

-The Commission requests that persons seeking information, advice, and services engage in a respectful way.
-We understand that the current environment can be frustrating, confusing, and engender high emotions.
-However, the Commission expects all persons interacting with Commission staff and members to be civil and respectful.
-We reserve the right to terminate any communication that does not adhere to these expectations.
+The Commission recognizes that the current environment can be frustrating, confusing, and create high emotions for people.
+However, the Commission expects all persons seeking information and services to treat staff with respect.
+We reserve the right to terminate any communication that does not meet these expectations.